by L. Bellows and R. Moore* (3/13)

 • Fat Free: Less than 0.5 grams of fat per serving.

-• Saturated Fat Free: Less than 0.5 grams of saturated fat and less than 0.5 grams of trans fat per serving.
+• Saturated Fat Free: Less than 0.5 grams of saturated fat.

-• Low Saturated Fat: 1 gram of saturated fat or less, and less than 0.5 grams of trans fat per serving.
+• Low Saturated Fat: 1 gram of saturated fat or less.

 • Cholesterol Free: Less than 2 milligrams of cholesterol and 2 grams or less of saturated fat per serving.

-• Low Cholesterol: Less than 20 milligrams of cholesterol and 2 grams or less of both saturated fat and trans fat per serving.
+• Low Cholesterol: Less than 20 milligrams of cholesterol and 2 grams or less of saturated fat per serving.

 • Lean: Less than 10 grams of fat, less than 4 grams of saturated fat, and less than 95 milligrams of cholesterol per serving and per 100 grams.